Lundbeck Foundation GeoGenetics Centre, Globe Institute, Faculty of Health and Medical Science, University of Copenhagen

 The Shanghai Archaeology Forum (SAF) Award (2015), for the best research published within the field of archaeology in 2014-2015.

 Foreign Associate Member of the National Academy of Sciences in the USA (NAS) (2014).
-This membership is a widely accepted mark of excellence in science and is considered one of the highest honors that a scientist can receive.
+This membership is a widely accepted mark of excellence in science and is considered one of the highest honours that a scientist can receive.
 The NAS foreign membership totals only 440 associates worldwide.

 Honorary Doctor (doctor honoris causa) at University of Oslo (2014).
 These honorary degrees are conferred on a very few international distinguished researchers every three years to honour their overall contribution to science.